 Arrest Warrants in California

-In some cases, a warrant will be obtained directly by a Los Angeles District Attorney after a law enforcement detective presented a case to their office and they decided to file criminal charges.
+In some cases, a warrant will be obtained directly by a Los Angeles District Attorney after a law enforcement detective presents a case to their office and they decide to file criminal charges.
 This is commonly known as “filing a case with a warrant, “meaning you could be arrested at any time.
-If you are arrested on this type of warrant, you will be transferred to a court for an arraignment within 48 hours, unless you bail out of custody.
+If you are arrested on this type of warrant, you will be transferred to a court for arraignment within 48 hours unless you bail out of custody.

 Grand Jury Indictment

-Another way for an arrest warrant to be issued is following a grand jury indictment - which are a panel of members of the public that make probable cause determinations – after hearing with evidence by a prosecutor.
+Another way for an arrest warrant to be issued is following a grand jury indictment - which is a panel of members of the public that make probable cause determinations – after hearing with evidence by a prosecutor.

-The proceedings are in secret and if they determine enough evidence exists to charge you with a crime, they will issue an indictment.
+The proceedings are in secret, and if they determine enough evidence exists to charge you with a crime, they will issue an indictment.
 The judge who presides over the grand jury will issue an arrest warrant to accompany the indictment.

 Search Warrants in California